johnzastrow/johnzastrow.github.io/_posts/2010-02-25-sysstat-sariostat.md

 10:13:35 AM     15625      0.00  10642.00      0.00  dd
 ```

-When no PID’s are explicitly selected on the command line (as in the case above), the pidstat command examines all the tasks managed by the system but displays only those whose statistics are varying during the interval of time.
+When no PID's are explicitly selected on the command line (as in the case above), the pidstat command examines all the tasks managed by the system but displays only those whose statistics are varying during the interval of time.

 The sar utility (System Activity Reporter) is a system activity reporter that is quite popular with HP/UX and Solaris, and sar is also available for AIX.
 Just like top, sar gives detailed information about Oracle tasks from the UNIX level.
 You will be able to see the overall consumption of CPU, disk, memory, and Journal File System (JFS) buffer usage.
 There are three major flags that you can use with sar: